varigence/docs/bimlflex/reference-documentation/ApplyExtractConversionInDataFlow.md

 # Apply Extract Conversion In Data Flow

-Should SSIS extracts to file use extract data conversion for target files in the SSIS Data Flow instead of in the source select statement
+Determines whether SSIS extracts-to-file apply data conversion for target files in the SSIS Data Flow instead of in the source select statement.

 Notes:
 * This setting is part of the `Staging` settings category.
 * The default value for this setting is `N`.